rvencu/Cookiebot-Responsive/cookiebot-responsive/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.2.0 =
+* Cookiebot has updated the HTML of declaration tables, this release adapts to these changes
+* The Cookie Dialog starts with an H2 tag, that comes before H1 tag of the page, against best practices.
+I am changing that H2 into a STRONG tag.

 = 1.1.1 =
 * PLUGIN_NAME_VERSION constant changed to avoid potential conflicts